Waypoint Journeys Presents

 Leptis Magna is the headline.
 Founded by the Phoenicians and expanded into a showpiece capital by Emperor Septimius Severus — a Libyan-born Roman — it is one of the most complete Roman cities anywhere in the Mediterranean: marble colonnades, an Arch of Severus, a basilica, an amphitheatre, and an ancient harbour, almost all of it still standing.
 Sabratha, an hour west of Tripoli, is its quieter twin — a seaside theatre that catches the light like a postcard.
 Tripoli's Old City wraps Ottoman souks around a Red Castle that has been a fortress for two thousand years.

 Beyond the coast is another country entirely.
 The Nafusa Mountains hold Berber granaries, fortified villages, and Gharyan's troglodyte houses carved into the limestone.
 Ghadames, the "Pearl of the Desert," is a UNESCO-listed oasis city of covered streets and whitewashed houses where you can still meet families who have lived inside the medina for centuries.
-And the Tadrart Acacus — reached by a domestic flight to Ghat and two days of 4×4 — is a sandstone-and-dune wilderness covered in 12,000-year-old rock art.
-We offer four trip lengths so you can choose how deep to go.
+And the Tadrart Acacus — reached by an overland drive south via Sebha and days of 4×4 — is a sandstone-and-dune wilderness covered in 12,000-year-old rock art.
+We offer three trip lengths so you can choose how deep to go.

 "Leptis Magna at golden hour, with nobody else in the forum but you and the wind off the Mediterranean — there is nothing else like it left in the Roman world."